NIWS slider

 Tulip Mania

-• It is believed that tulip mania was one of the first economic bubbles in history.
+• Tulip mania is believed to be one of the first economic bubbles in history.

 • Tulips were introduced to Holland, with the bubble occurring mainly between 1634 and 1637.

-• Due to their bright and varied colors, tulips were highly priced and were a sign of success.
+• Due to their bright and varied colours, tulips were highly priced and were a sign of success.

-• Generally speaking, the more colorful and rare a bulb was, its value was more remarkable.
+• Generally speaking, the more colourful and rare a bulb was, its value was more remarkable.

 • Because of their dark line patterns, the most expensive varieties of tulips were called flame tulips.